boriskirov/text-string/README.md

 If text object/s is/are selected in Figma, the command will format them randomly with a function name.

-### Timestamp
+### Message

-If text object/s is/are selected in Figma, the command will format them randomly with a timestamp.
+If text object/s is/are selected in Figma, the command will format them randomly with a message.

 ### Open Plugin